NIVeriStandAdd-Ons/GE-Reflective-Memory-Custom-Device-multiple-DMA-transfer/README.md

 ### Quality, Limitations ###

 The IP has been updated for one specific customer and was deployed successfully.

+**Determinism issues have been identified in this version of the custom device on NI Linux RT.
+Use the code in the 2020_pxiLinuxRt branch if losing data is not acceptable in your application.**

 ### License ###